mtkhawaja/posts/README.md

 # posts

+- [Application List](./application-list): A collection of tools, applications and utilities (typically free and open source) that I like to have installed.
 - [Containerizing Jenkins, DooD and DinD](./containerizing-jenkins-dood-and-dind/README.md): Learn to containerize Jenkins and run
   Docker commands with Docker inside Docker (DinD) or Docker outside of Docker (DooD).
 DinD makes Jenkins' containers